Last updated: November 8, 2021

-- Meeting link: a link to a scheduling page that you share with your prospects or contacts so they can book a meeting with you.
+- Meetings: a tool that allows you to create a scheduling page that you share via a meeting link so your prospects or contacts can book a meeting with you.

 - Personal email: the email address you typically use to send emails to your contacts.
 You can connect your personal email to HubSpot to send one-to-one emails from the CRM, log email replies, send sequences emails, and install the HubSpot Sales extension or add-in to access the sales tools in your inbox.